+Dr Peter McTigue is a Senior Lecturer at the Nottingham Law School..
 Peter's main teaching interest lies in Employment Law.
 He is currently module leader for Employment Law on the LLB programme and also teaches at Masters level, being the module leader for both the Employer & Health Law and Discrimination in Employment modules on the LLM programme.
-In addition, Peter teaches Tort Law and is module leader for English Legal Method on the Graduate Diploma in Law.
+In addition, Peter is also module leader for Tort Law on the LLB programme and for English Legal Method on the Graduate Diploma in Law.
 He is also a visiting tutor for the Law School which involves him visiting and monitoring NTU students currently on placement.

 Prior to joining Nottingham Trent University, Peter was an Assistant Solicitor at Cobbetts LLP.
 Peter represented applicants and respondents at all stages of the Employment Tribunal process and gained experience of various claims, including unfair dismissal, discrimination, TUPE, and claims based on the (then) Equal Pay and Public Interest Disclosure Act.
 He also undertook training in Corporate, Corporate Recovery, Litigation and Property.

 Peter undertakes research into various areas including discrimination, disability, EU law, HIV and employment law.
 The objective of his current research is to explore and evaluate the extent to which English law protects people living with HIV within an employment relationship from discrimination.
 He has presented papers at numerous conferences including at the annual conference of both the American Law and Society Association and the UK's Socio-Legal Studies Association.
 In addition, he has been an invited guest speaker to various institutions including the University of Leeds and the University of Liverpool.
 He has been published in the International Journal of Discrimination and the Law, the Nottingham Law Journal and the online paper series of Queen's University Belfast.
-He is currently engaged in preparing a chapter in a forthcoming special edition of the internationally renowned Studies in Law, Politics and Society.
+He is affiliated to the Centre for Rights and Justice.

 Sponsors and collaborators